danbev/learning-ai/notes/word-embeddings.md

 ### Word2Vec
 Was developed by Google in 2013.
 It is a shallow neural network that takes a word as input and tries to predict the surrounding words.
+Notice that in this case the neural network is used to calculate the weighs which are adjusted to minimize the loss function.
+The weights the become the word embeddings.

+So how to we train this network to get it to calculate/adjust the weights?
+This is done by taking a specific word in the middle of a sentence and then trying to predict the surrounding words (it uses a window size to specify how many words to take into account).

 The output of the network is the word embedding.
 There are two ways to train the network, `skip gram` and `continuous bag of words` (CBOW).